 WH-Grade is a Hardship Withdrawal assigned to a student who is unable to continue in his course due to an approved hardship.
-The student must apply for a Hardship Withdrawal prior to the conclusion of a term from the Director of Student Affairs, and if approved, the student will be withdrawn from the course.
+The student must apply for a Hardship Withdrawal prior to the conclusion of a term from the Dean of the College and Seminary and if approved, the student will be withdrawn from the course.
 Supporting third party documentation should accompany the request.
 See Hardship Withdrawal Policy.